 4. How do I choose an off-campus program?

 First, you must decide where and when you would like to study.
 From this information, choose which of the above options works best for you.
-The Office of International and Off-Campus Studies will provide you with materials to keep you organized in your planning.
+Explore our website and stop by the Office of International and Off-Campus Studies (2nd Floor, Old Sem) to pick up materials and discover more options.

 5. When should I plan to study abroad?

 If you plan ahead, studying abroad is possible at any point in your college career.
 However, your junior year may be the best option for receiving approval and working with your course schedule.

 6. Will my credits transfer back to Cornell?